 UC Davis is a well-respected school and remains accessible to many students.
 UC Davis offers its students an opportunity to join a vibrant and community-focused college while being a part of the wider University of California–the world's leading system of public research universities.

 UC Davis is a great fit for students hoping to work in agriculture, environmental science, and engineering.
-While less selective than other institutions in the University of California system, UC Davis’ admission rate is still below 50%, meaning students must be competitive applicants to gain admission.
+While less selective than other institutions in the UC system (like UCLA), the admission rate is still below 40%; a strong application will help boost your chances of getting into UC Davis!